torresguilherme/gpu-pm/README.md

 # gpu-pm
 [WIP] photon mapper for GPU using vulkan

-this is very incomplete, i do not have a deadline to finish this and i advise against trying to use this software for now.
+this is currently incomplete, i advise against trying to use this for now. also, i don't have a deadline to finish this.

-since this is free software you can build upon this, but let's be honest you probably don't want to. also this has no warranty so if your gpu explodes or something, sucks to be you.

-# todo list

-- create an architecture which can package the mesh coordinates and send them to GPU

-- decode the mesh package at the compute shader

-- attempt to render something
+this is free software with some restrictions. it can be used and extended freely by individuals or organizations that do not operate under capitalist principles like worker cooperatives and non-profit organizations.

 # requirements for building